The Hand at Llanarmon – Ceiriog Valley

 “ We are all absolutely chuffed to bits.
 This has been the culmination of five years of hard work by the entire team here at The Hand.
 For a small village Inn to be awarded these incredible accolades is utterly fantastic; we are totally blown away”Jonathan Greatorex

-There was also news of a book deal!
-Earlier this year The Hand had been approached by publishers A Way With Media who offered to write a book about The Hand.
-‘A Slice of Heaven” which is due to be published in November, just in time for Christmas!
+There is also news of a book deal!
+Last year The Hand had been approached by publishers A Way With Media who offered to write a book about The Hand, its restaurant, chef and inspirational menus.
+‘A Slice of Heaven” is now available to buy online or directly from The Hand.

 For fabulous food, friendly professional service and quality ales, in a local friendly pub, The Hand is an excellent choice.
 I enjoyed my stay, our room was comfortable, spacious and clean, with everything we needed for a weekend break.
 The food was very, very special, a wide-ranging menu of top-quality dishes, beautifully cooked and professionally presented to table.
 A great local Inn & top restaurant!